The CDC (2019) identified the following leading causes:

 Falls were the leading cause of hospitalizations among adults 55 years of age and older (CDC, 2014).
 Motor vehicle accidents were the leading cause of hospitalizations for adolescents and adults aged 15–44 years of age.
 Persons aged 15–24 years and 75 years and older are at highest risk of sustaining a TBI, with the most common causes attributed to motor vehicle crashes, falls, and violence (CDC, 2014; Faul et al., 2010).

 Sports-related injuries and explosive blasts/military combat injuries are other leading causes of TBI.
-Acquiring a brain injury may predispose an individual to additional brain injuries before the symptoms of the first one have resolved completely.
-The second impact is more likely to cause brain swelling and widespread damage (Dessy, Rasouli, & Choudhri, 2014).
-See common classifications of TBI.
+Acquiring a brain injury may predispose an individual to additional brain injuries before symptoms of the first have resolved completely; the second impact is more likely to cause brain swelling and widespread damage (Dessy, Rasouli, & Choudhri, 2015).
+See ASHA's resource on